LironCareto/7wRulebook/rulebook.md

         <li>The effects of the Babel Tower tiles apply to all players as long as they are not covered by another Babel Tower tile. </li></ul>
     </li>
 </li>
-Continue until you have 2 cards in your hand.
-If that's the case, discard one, and play the other one.
+<p>Continue until you have 2 cards in your hand.
+If that's the case, discard one, and play the other one.</p>

 #### Turn Resolution
 The turn is always resolved in this order